prathamnagar96/Advisory-Board-AI/README.md

 ## License

-Copyright © 2026 Your Name.
+Copyright © 2026 Pratham Nagar.

 This project is licensed under the MIT License.
 Anyone may use, modify, and redistribute it, but the original copyright and license notice must be retained.